MileHacker Logo

 • Routine vaccinations (MMR, DTaP, Varicella, Polio, Flu) should be up-to-date.

-• Consult a medical professional for personalized recommendations (e.g., Hepatitis A/B, Japanese Encephalitis).
+• Consult a medical professional for personalized recommendations (e.g., Hepatitis A and b, Japanese Encephalitis).

-• A medical professional's advice is determined by your health history and journey plan.
+• A medical professional's advice is determined from your health history and journey plan.

 Travel Insurance & Assistance

 Purchasing comprehensive travel insurance is strongly recommended for every trip to Japan.
-A good policy covers medical emergencies, trip disruptions, plus lost bags, safeguarding your journey from unforeseen circumstances.
+A good policy covers medical emergencies, trip disruptions, and lost luggage, safeguarding your journey from unforeseen circumstances.

 Insurance Options